sanjayrao25/Deep-Learning/README.md

 # Deep-Learning-
-My implementations of Codes for udacity Deep Learning Nanodegree coursework
+My Implementations of Deep Learning algorithms using the starter code provided by Udacity on their DeepLearning Repo.